 The Bachelor of Science in Engineering program at Saint Vincent College is a general engineering program.
+The mission of the Engineering program is to provide students with a solid foundation in engineering and engineering problem-solving in the broad context of the liberal arts.
 The program provides not only a strong foundation in science, mathematics, and general engineering concepts but also depth in a selected engineering discipline through upper-level engineering courses and a year-long senior capstone project.

 This program provides excellent preparation for employment or graduate school in engineering or a related field.
 The liberal arts core common to all Saint Vincent College degrees ensures that our students will be able to design ethical engineering solutions to local, national, and global problems with an understanding of the global and societal impact of the solutions.
-The Engineering program provides excellent preparation for a variety of post-graduate opportunities, including immediate employment in an engineering field, enrollment in a graduate engineering program, and entry in another field such as medicine, law, or business, where the engineering education provides transferrable skills such as creative problem-solving and ethical decision making
+The Engineering program provides excellent preparation for a variety of post-graduate opportunities, including the following:

+- · Immediate employment in an engineering field - Enrollment in a graduate engineering program - Engagement in another field such as medicine, law, or business, where the engineering education provides transferrable skills such as creative problem-solving and ethical decision making